 By investing in a camera, you are promising to yourself that you will cherish the memories you capture.
 Anyway, that’s enough, for now, on why a dedicated camera is still relevant to casual photography.

-Capture this year’s memories with the best cameras for the new year
+Capture this year’s memories with the best cameras for Black Friday

 Now that we have established why getting a dedicated camera might be a good idea, let’s move on to the actual cameras worth buying this year.

-Selection Criteria for the Best Cameras in 2020
+Selection Criteria for the Best Cameras in Black Friday 2020

 We have handpicked only the best cameras in the plethora of cameras available in the market.
 Here are some of the filters we put into place to ensure we get the best selection: